Current Principles followed by DX@Scale Practitioners

-Any aspect of code or config that gets deployed into a Salesforce org should be traceable to an artifact built from a point in time from a source code repository.
+Any aspect of code or config that gets deployed (not applied directly) into a Salesforce org should be traceable to an artifact built from a point in time from a source code repository.
 The artifact should have a name, version number and an associated lifecycle.

 Artifacts, run books, and release notes are fundamental tools to enable complete visibility to changes in the environments.
 Ensure the team adheres to the DevOps governance process and configuration changes outside the deployment pipeline are documented consistently to refer to historically as needed.